 This twin crisis – climate change and pollution – demands integrated solutions.

-The report outlines a sequenced approach for transforming the plastics sector, based on three guiding strategies:
+The report outlines the key role that sequencing plays, starting with proven measures that cut emissions now while preparing for longer-term solutions.
+The report proposes a sequenced approach for transforming the plastics sector, based on three strategies:

-• Enhance circularity by scaling up mechanical and chemical recycling
+- Strategy 2: Enhance circularity by scaling up mechanical recycling, supported by chemical recycling

-• Decarbonise production by transitioning to low-emission feedstocks and clean energy sources, supported by research, development, demonstration and deployment (RDD&D)
+- Strategy 3: Decarbonise production by reducing the use of fossil fuel as a feedstock and as an energy source transitioning to clean energy sources, supported by research, development, demonstration and deployment (RDD&D)

 Plastic sector decarbonisation requires systemic transformations, eliminating unnecessary usage of these products and shifting from cheap availability and fast disposability to durability and reuse, especially in high-income countries.
 Technical solutions need enhanced efforts in RDD&D to accelerate their availability, while avoiding overreliance on silver bullet technological solutions.

-For further insights, see our Q&A where experts explain why reducing plastics production is essential for effective climate action, drawing on key findings from this executive summary and the forthcoming full report.
+For further insights, see our Q&A where experts explain why reducing plastics production is essential for effective climate action, drawing on key findings from the full report.